Safety for Lower Fraser river recreational boaters and anglers:

 Hello Fraser River boaters and fishermen;

 Safety comes first on the water.
-The opportunity for anglers to enjoy sport fishing on the Fraser River is very special here in the Fraser Valley in so many ways.
-The 1600 km long Fraser River has been shared by anglers and commercial operators for decades.
+The opportunity for anglers to enjoy sport fishing on the Fraser River is very special here in the Fraser Valley.
+And in so many ways.
+The Fraser River stretches 1375 km long and has been shared by anglers and commercial operators for decades.

-Traffic conflicts between boaters and commercial vessels have increased recently and this requires immediate solutions before a serious accident occurs.
+Traffic conflicts between boaters and commercial vessels have increased recently.
+Therefore immediate solutions are required before a serious accident occurs.
 A combined usage can be done in a safe and respectful way.
 However, the potential dangers are very real and could be very serious if not understood and respected.

 The information provided here is to allow all parties to be safe while boating on the Fraser River for recreational and commercial use.

-The Fraser provides tremendous opportunities to the angling community and it is highly utilized for commercial transportation of gravel, timber and other commodities.
+The Fraser provides tremendous opportunities to the recreational angling community.
+It is also highly utilized for commercial transportation of gravel, timber and other commodities.

 The river is very powerful and it changes constantly with river levels, tides and currents.
-The challenges for the commercial operators are complex and often stressful as they are responsible for navigating through difficult and potentially very dangerous situations.
+The challenges for the commercial operators are complex and often stressful.
+These operators are responsible for navigating through difficult and potentially very dangerous situations.
 They have very little time to make critical decisions to avoid expensive accidents and serious threats to human life.
 Federal legislation is very clear with respect to navigational channels in that they are designated for commercial vessels to provide them with full right-of-way and priority when under tow.

 It is the responsibility of all boaters to abide by the laws and be very aware of the rules, the dangers and protocols.